prepstarr/qemu-bsd-user/BSD-USER.rst

 ====================

 Poudriere is the standard way that FreeBSD builds package.
-It has a great many feaetures one won't use when developing bsd-user, unless you are using it to build package.
-There's a number of tutorials on poduriere online, so I won't repeat them here.
+It has a great many features one won't use when developing bsd-user, unless you are using it to build package.
+There's a number of tutorials on poudriere online, so I won't repeat them here.
 I will show how to build a jail, however

 .. code-block:: shell